sepstein22/computational_brain/README.md

 Note that on the equations of motion (i.e. when $V(t) = \mathbf{F}(V(t-1))$ ), derivatives of $\mathcal{L}$ are equal to derivates of $J$.
 Thus, by construction of the Lagrangian, $\frac{\partial \mathcal{L}}{\partial m}$ on the equations of motion occurs at the minima.
 In order to find the minima, we first compute gradients using autograd, an Automatic Differentiation python library, and then search for a minimum using scipy's optimization library.

 ### Motivation
-While this project presents a fundamental assessment of this problem, further expansions could play critical roles in disease treatments, such as in dementia and epilepsy.
+While this project presents a fundamental assessment of this problem, further expansions could play critical roles in disease treatments, such as in dementia and epilepsy.[^5, ^6]

 ## Getting Started